bkuhlmann/navigator/README.md

 # Features

-* A simple DSL for creating navigation menus.
+* Provides a simple DSL for building navigation menus.
+* Supports auto-detection/highlighting of active menu items based on current path (customizable for non-path usage too).
 * Supports sub-menus, nested tags, HTML attributes, etc.
-* Supports the following HTML tags: ul, li, a, b, em, s, small, span, strong, sub, and sup.
+* Supports the following HTML tags: nav, ul, li, a, b, em, s, small, span, strong, sub, and sup.
-* Provides the "item" convenience method which combines the "li" and "a" HTML tags into a single method for less typing.
+* Provides an "item" convenience method which combines the "li" and "a" HTML tags into a single method for less typing.

 # Requirements